wlwanpan/minecraft-wrapper/README.md

 }
 ```

+For more examples, go to the examples dir from this repo.

 Note: This package is developed and tested on Minecraft 1.16, though most functionalities (`Start`, `Stop`, `Seed`, ...) works across all versions.
 Commands like `/data get` was introduced in version 1.13 and might not work for earlier versions. :warning:

 ## Overview